junxit/us-congress-bills-109/bill.md

 - **(1)** in paragraph (4)—
   - **(A)** by inserting “(i)” after “(4)”;
   - **(B)** by striking ““trust or restricted interest in land” or” and inserting the following:
-    > - **(ii)** trust or restricted interest in land or
+    > - **(ii)** “trust or restricted interest in land” or

   - **(C)** in clause (ii) (as designated by subparagraph (B)), by striking “an interest in land, title to which” and inserting “an interest in land, the title to which interest”; and
 - **(2)** by striking paragraph (7) and inserting the following:
   > - **(7)** the term land—
   >   - **(A)** means any real property; and
-  >   - **(B)** for purposes of intestate succession only under section 207(a), includes, with respect to any decedent who dies after July 20, 2007, the interest of the decedent in any improvements permanently affixed to a parcel of trust or restricted lands (subject to any valid mortgage or other interest in such an improvement) that was owned in whole or in part by the decedent immediately prior to the death of the decedent;
+  >   - **(B)** includes, for purposes of intestate succession only under section 207(a) and only with respect to any decedent who dies after July 20, 2007, the interest of the decedent in any improvements permanently affixed to a parcel of trust or restricted lands (subject to any valid mortgage or other interest in such an improvement) that was owned in whole or in part by the decedent immediately prior to the death of the decedent;

 ## § 3.
 Descent and distribution